 7. Stay with Me (A Misty River Romance)

 Genevieve is trying to write a new book and struggling with it in this town.
 Then she runs into Sam Turner, whose circumstances happen that she rents from him.
 He almost becomes her accountability partner for staying clean off the drugs.
 So it’s a romance between the two of them.
-Like Redeeming Love, you get to see a quality story, and there is also a little mystery with her family in it.
+Like Redeeming Love, you see a quality story and a little mystery with her family in it.

 Author: Becky Wade